 Increasing an engine’s cylinder volume will increase torque, however, without corresponding increases in air flow and/or compression, power per cubic-inch will decrease.
 LS2 and LS3 engines had significant increases in air flow.
 LS2’s increased compression plus improved intake and exhaust flow were spread over a 5.2% increase in cylinder volume and LS3’s improved heads and cam along with better intake flow were spread over a 3.3% cylinder volume increase.
 Higher volume increases require correspondingly higher air-flow rates to maintain equal power levels per cubic-inch of total cylinder volume.
 This explains why LS3’s horsepower per cubic-inch is greater than LS2’s (LS2’s cylinder volume increase was 36.5 % greater than LS3’s) and why the 2002 LS6 had a significant increase in power per cubic-inch over the 2001 LS6 (no change in cylinder volume).

-stated that “…the best times possible were presented.”
+, stated that “… the best times possible were presented.”
 The only way to come up with "the best times possible" would be to use cars equipped with Z51 and a rating of 436 hp.
 This makes good marketing sense, enabling advertising to report a greater differentiation with LS2.
 LS2 was underrated at 400 horsepower, so by using a performance-optioned car, LS3 power difference looked to be more than it actually was.
 There was really only a 20 horsepower difference and that is what advertised performance numbers show.
-Twenty-five horsepower is needed for a 2 mph quarter-mile speed advantage (436 – 25 = 411) so 20 horsepower is needed for a 1.5 mph advantage for the base LS3 (430 – 20 = 410).
-LS2 should have received a 410 or 411 Certified horsepower rating.
+Twenty-five horsepower is needed for a 2-mph, quarter-mile speed advantage (436 – 25 = 411) so 20 horsepower is needed for a 1.5-mph advantage for the base LS3 (430 – 20 = 410).

 Comparing the performance numbers: